iMiiTH/iMiiTH.github.io/README.md

 iMiiTH.github.io
 ================

-My Github page.
-What else is there to say?
+My GitHub page.
+Used to talk about my programming endeavors.